Hit Let's Encrypt Rate Limit While Testing cert-manager

 --scope /subscriptions/<sub-id>/resourceGroups/dns-rg/providers/Microsoft.Network/dnszones/example.com

-Configured cert-manager to use this identity in the ClusterIssuer.
-Took me 20 tries to get the Azure permissions right, which is why I hit the rate limit.
+Then configured cert-manager to use this identity in the ClusterIssuer.
+Took me 20 tries to get the Azure permissions right, which is how I burned through the rate limit.

 Checking rate limit status

 Let's Encrypt doesn't provide an API to check your current rate limit status.
-You just have to wait and try again later.
+You just have to wait and try again.

-There are unofficial checker tools like https://letsdebug.net that might show rate limit errors, but they're not perfect.
+There are unofficial tools like https://letsdebug.net that might show rate limit errors, but they're not perfect.

-The official advice is: keep track of how many certificates you've issued, and don't go over the limits.
+The official advice: keep track of how many certificates you've issued, and don't go over the limits.
+Not very helpful when you're already locked out.

 Production certificate management